pombreda/lepl/doc-src/intro-1.rst

 What is Parsing?
 ----------------

-When we talk about "parsing some data" we generally have some data (often in the form of text) and a description of the way that data is organised, and we want to bring those two together so that we can break the data into known pieces.
+When we talk about "parsing something" we generally have some data (often in the form of text) and a description of the way that data is organised, and we want to bring those two together so that we can break the data into known pieces.